 Unlike in countries where fiscal policies reduce poverty, Kenya's taxes outweigh the benefits of cash transfers, leading to a poverty increase, highlighting the potential for better-structured fiscal actions to reverse this trend.
 Turning to cross-country comparisons for poverty, the combined effect of government taxes and spending increased poverty in Kenya by 2.5 percentage points in 2022.
-Among the ninenteen countries included in Figure 4.7, the transition from market income plus pensions to consumable income reduces poverty in Argentina, Brazil, Chile, Costa Arica, Ethiopia, Georgia, Iraq, South Africa and Turkey, while it increases poverty in Kenya, Tajikistan, Mexica and other African countries.
+Among the 19 countries included in Figure 4.7, the transition from market income plus pensions to consumable income reduces poverty in Argentina, Brazil, Chile, Costa Arica, Ethiopia, Georgia, Iraq, South Africa and Turkey, while it increases poverty in Kenya, Tajikistan, Mexica and other African countries.
 In Kenya, this increase is primarily due to cash transfers not being strong enough to counteract the impoverishing effects of taxes.
 Overall, fiscal policy actions in some countries help reduce poverty, suggesting that well-structured fiscal actions in Kenya could potentially achieve poverty reduction.
 Error!
 Reference source not found. highlights how Brazil’s Cash Transfer Program contribute to poverty reduction.